Laboratory Services

 Specimen Collection / Processing Instructions

-MUST PROCESS WITH 4 HOURS OF COLLECTION
+MUST PROCESS WITHIN 4 HOURS OF COLLECTION

 Platelet poor Coag Citrate Specimen processing: